 Womens Institute For Family Health is an addiction treatment center located at 5936 Chestnut Street, 1st Floor in the 19139 zip code in Philadelphia, PA.

 It is operated by a private non-profit organization.
-Womens Institute For Family Health provides administers naltrexone, suboxone prescription and buprenorphine maintenance.
-Some of the treatment approaches used by Womens Institute For Family Health include matrix model, brief intervention services and trauma counseling.
-Womens Institute For Family Health also specializes in detox services and offers inpatient heroin detox.
-Womens Institute For Family Health provides outpatient methadone/buprenorphine/naltrexone treatment, outpatient heroin services and outpatient heroin detox services.
-It also provides medical heroin detox and residential treatment for heroin use.
+Womens Institute For Family Health provides prescribes suboxone, naltrexone administration and buprenorphine detox.
+Some of the treatment approaches used by Womens Institute For Family Health include 12 step rehabilitation, motivational interviewing and brief intervention.
+Womens Institute For Family Health also specializes in detox services and offers inpatient opioid detox.
+Womens Institute For Family Health provides outpatient heroin detoxification, outpatient methadone/buprenorphine/naltrexone treatment and regular outpatient heroin treatment.
+It also provides inpatient heroin detox and residential heroin abuse treatment.
 Other addiction treatment offered includes gambling disorder treatment.

 Here are the full facility listing details on Womens Institute for Family Health in Philadelphia, PA: